arnoorlasravan/M2_Digitalclock_project/2_Requirements/README.md

 # 4'W and 1'H:-
 # What :-
-  * Door sensors are an essential component of your home security system: they let you know about the Door which is open or closed.
+  * Home door sensor play a key role for secure the home know the details about door is open or close.
 # Why :-
-  * In order to get door status that if door is open then we can assume that someone is entering or going out.
+  * Home door sensor importaant why because know the details of door and save energy savings.
 # When :-
-  * Anytime we can use this sensors as this are automatic door sensors which are connected to door to get the status of door.
+  * Home door sensors used 24hours becomes knowing the status of doors.
 # Who :-
-  * All the peoples those who want to keep their Home secure With this Door Sensors which are easy to Install.
+  * Everyone use home door sensors because they keep the house securely.
 # How :-
-  * One piece attaches on the door frame, and the other attaches parallel to the first piece on the door itself. these two parts creats close circuit when door is close and when door is open it will switch circuit.
+  * The frame attaches to the door when it opens one frame move distance from parallel frame attaches to the door result know the status of door open or close.
 # Strength:-
  * 1.Lesser maintenance
  * 2.No major installation required